Skip to main content

 • Predictable Expenses: Businesses can easily forecast software costs.

 • Scalability: Organizations pay only for what they use.
-They can add or remove seats as needed.
+Adding or removing seats is possible as needed.

 • Recurring Revenue: Vendors and partners gain stable income streams.